 But how many times have you heard this?
 “We bought a living tree for the holidays but it died after we planted it.”
-Otherwise successful arborists find getting a living Christmas tree to take a risky proposition.
+Otherwise successful arborists find getting a potted Christmas tree to live is a risky proposition.
 Why?
-The planting of living Christmas trees happen under two special circumstances.
+The planting of living trees happen under two special circumstances.
 The trees spend a period of time indoors under warm conditions that replicate spring thaw.
 This signals the tree — prematurely — that it’s time to start the growing season.
 The second circumstance is winter planting.
 The middle of winter isn’t the ideal time for putting trees in the ground.

 Having a living tree in your home surrounded by presents on Christmas morning and then having it transferred to an honored place in your landscape — for years! — is not an impossibility.
 But it does take extra special care.
 Basically, after buying the tree, you store it cold, recreate the conditions of a short winter thaw when you bring it inside, then recondition it to cold and outdoor planting.
 The other problem is digging the hole.
 If the ground is solidly frozen, well, even your ice fishing auger won’t be much help.

-There’s a number of good sites on the web that discuss the planting of live Christmas trees.
-We’ve taken most of these suggestions from the Cornell University Cooperative Extension (pdf format) of Suffolk County, New York (the county was hit pretty hard by Hurricane Sandy) and the Iowa State Extension and Outreach Service.
-Probably the best source of information is your local nursery where they can address special needs and the best kinds living trees for your area.
+There’s a number of good sites on the web that discuss the planting of potted Christmas trees.
+We’ve taken most of these suggestions from the Cornell University Cooperative Extension of Suffolk County, New York (the county was hit pretty hard by Hurricane Sandy) and the Iowa State Extension and Outreach Service.
+Probably the best source of information is your local nursery where they can address special needs and the best kinds of living trees for your area.

 We’ve given you the barest details of working with living Christmas trees.
 For more details, go to the websites above and check here and here.
 And please share your experiences… what do we want to hear in your comments?
 That we’ve made it sound more difficult than it is.